100 Planets - Every Monday

 Empire Of Odd – 18/11/2009

 A five part webcomic serial I created for Ctrl.Alt.Shift as part of their anti-corruption comics anthology.
 The story takes the MP expenses scandal in the UK as it’s kicking off point, but ends up somewhere altogether stranger.
-Originally serialised across Ctrl.Alt.Shift’s blog, here are some quick links to each of the instalments: One, two, three, four and five.
+Originally serialised across Ctrl.Alt.Shift’s blog, I’ve now assembled the whole thing into one glorious, infinite canvas scroll here at E-merl.

 Icarus Tangents – 8/5/2005